 The Principal Investigator (PI) should establish the need for an IACUC protocol by reviewing relevant policies and guidelines (see IACUC Guidelines and Policy Statements) and then obtain any required federal or state permits.
-PIs using animals on campus must consult with the Animal Care Facilities Manager regarding available facilities and procedures before submitting an application.
+PIs using animals on campus must consult with the Animal Care Facility Manager regarding available facilities and procedures before submitting an application.
 Animals cannot be used or procured for a project until the protocol has been approved by the IACUC.
 PIs who are proposing animal work that also involves potential biohazards or zoonotic diseases, controlled substances, radiation or radioactive isotopes should consult with the appropriate safety officer before completing their application and if necessary, submit a Cayuse IACUC request.

 All individuals (PIs/staff/students) who handle or directly assist with the care of vertebrate animals must be screened for potential health risks associated with working with animals.
 The PI must complete the Job Duty portion of the Medical Referral Job Duty